Frequently Asked Questions

 What type of support is provided during overnight shifts?

 Overnight support is often provided to new parents and their baby throughout the night by offering assistance with newborn care and helping parents get some much-needed rest.
-Doula’s can help with tasks such as feeding (either bottle-feeding or assisting with breastfeeding), diaper changes, establishing safe sleep habits, and settling the baby back to sleep.
-Daytime shifts often include educational opportunities such as breastfeeding/lactation guidance, soothing techniques, baby massages, tummy time, and establishing age appropriate routines.
+Overnight shift starts with dedicated time for educational topics and help with tasks such as feeding (either bottle-feeding or assisting with breastfeeding), diaper changes, establishing safe sleep habits, and settling the baby back to sleep.
+Daytime shifts often include educational opportunities such as breastfeeding/lactation guidance, soothing techniques, establishing age appropriate routines, and more.

 What are the payment terms and what forms of payment are accepted?